pgRouting/pgrouting/doc/mst/pgr_kruskal.rst

 It is a greedy algorithm, as it finds a minimum spanning tree for a connected weighted undirected graph by adding increasing cost arcs at each step.

 **The main Characteristics are:**

 - It's implementation is only on **undirected** graph.
+- Process is done only on edges with positive costs.
 - The total weight of all the edges in the tree or forest is minimized.
 - If the graph is connected